onedata/onedata-documentation/doc/account_management.md

 <img src="img/manage_account.png">
 </p>

-By clicking on *Authorization preferences* you are taken to a second account management view, where you can change your name and alias, see what services you used to authenticate with Onedata with details supplied by a corresponding service, your email used in Onedata system, and finally you can chose a provider which you want to use in order to access your files.
+By clicking on *Authorization preferences* you are taken to a second account management view, where you can change your name and alias, see what services you used to authenticate with Onedata with details supplied by a corresponding service, your email used in Onedata system, and finally you can choose a provider which you want to use in order to access your files.

 <p align="center">
 <img src="img/manage_account1.png">